 The Board is made up of a substantial majority of independent, non-employee directors and the Board considers this to be the appropriate structure.
 The Board establishes principles and procedures to determine whether or not any particular director is independent in accordance with applicable regulations and the requirements of the New York Stock Exchange.
 The standards currently in effect for determining the independence of individual directors are attached as Exhibit I to these Corporate Governance Guidelines.

-The positions of Chairman of the Board and CEO are held by the same person, except in unusual circumstances, such as during a CEO transition.
+The positions of Chair of the Board and CEO are held by the same person, except in unusual circumstances, such as during a CEO transition.
 This policy has worked well for the Company.
-It is the Board’s view that the Company’s corporate governance principles, the quality, stature and substantive business knowledge of the members of the Board of Directors, as well as the Board’s culture of open communication with the CEO and senior management are conducive to Board effectiveness with a combined Chairman and CEO position.
+It is the Board’s view that the Company’s corporate governance principles, the quality, stature and substantive business knowledge of the members of the Board of Directors, as well as the Board’s culture of open communication with the CEO and senior management are conducive to Board effectiveness with a combined Chair of the Board and CEO position.

-The Board of Directors has the following committees: Audit, Compensation, Corporate Governance and Nominating, Finance, Technology and Innovation and Executive.
+The Board of Directors has the following committees: Audit, Human Resources and Compensation, Sustainability, Corporate Governance and Nominating, Finance, Technology and Innovation and Executive.
 All committees have written, Board-approved charters detailing their responsibilities and the extent to which they have been delegated powers of the Board of Directors.
-Only non-employee directors serve on the Audit, Compensation, Corporate Governance and Nominating, Finance and Technology and Innovation Committees.
+Only non-employee directors serve on the Audit, Human Resources and Compensation, Sustainability, Corporate Governance and Nominating, Finance and Technology and Innovation Committees.
 Chairpersons and members of these five committees are rotated periodically, as appropriate.
-The Chairman, who is also the CEO, serves on the Company’s Executive Committee and is Chairperson of such Committee.
-The remainder of the Executive Committee is comprised of the non-employee director Chairpersons of the Audit, Compensation, Corporate Governance and Nominating and Finance Committees.
+The Executive Chair serves on the Company’s Executive Committee and is Chairperson of such Committee.
+The CEO also serves on the Company’s Executive Committee.
+The remainder of the Executive Committee is comprised of the non-employee director Chairpersons of the Audit, Human Resources and Compensation, Sustainability, Corporate Governance and Nominating and Finance Committees.
 At each meeting of the Audit Committee, committee members meet privately with representatives of the Company’s independent auditors, and with the Company vice president responsible for the internal audit function.
 At least once a year, the Audit Committee meets privately with the Company’s chief compliance officer.

-The Audit Committee meets at least five times each year, and the Compensation, Corporate Governance and Nominating and Finance Committees each meet at least four times each year, and the Technology and Innovation Committee meets at least once a year.
-The Executive Committee meets on an as needed basis when directed by the Chairman or Lead Director.
+The Audit Committee meets at least five times each year, the Human Resources and Compensation, Sustainability, Corporate Governance and Nominating and Finance Committees each meet at least four times each year, and the Technology and Innovation Committee meets at least once a year.
+The Executive Committee meets on an as needed basis when directed by the Chair and CEO or Lead Independent Director.
 Additional committee meetings are called as required.

 In order to become familiar with the Company, as well as the functioning of the Board of Directors, newly-appointed directors receive a variety of materials, including a Directors’ Handbook, which provide an overview of the Company, its operations and organization.
 They are also provided with access to key management personnel to provide additional information, including significant issues currently facing the Company.
 Management will also maintain a program to keep directors up to date on legal, regulatory and other matters relevant to their positions as directors of a large publicly-held corporation.